nBlocksStudioApps/09D_MAX7219PSU_Test/README.md

 C++ Test Project for the Node **MAX7219PSU**

 Testing Log:
-*  Single Node Design Translated and Compiled, to validate the new Node code :heavy_check_mark:

 *  A 6 Nodes Design Created Translated and Compiled :heavy_check_mark:
 *  The Design worked initially  with mbed LPC1768 board and a legacy 5-Digits-MAX7219-board :heavy_check_mark:
 *  The Design worked succesfuly with of the shelf 8 digit boards :heavy_check_mark: